kurv1ts/platform-engineering/docs/001-architecture-overview.md

 ### Step 2: Repository Scaffolding
 Backstage executes the template which:
 1. Creates a new GitHub repository from the template, adds topic `idp-managed` to the repository
-2. Runs custom action to generate `catalog-info.yaml`
+2. Runs custom action to set environment variables & secrets.
 3. Registers the component in Backstage's software catalog
-4. Notifies the developer

 ### Step 3: Automatic Deployment
 The ApplicationSet's SCM Provider generator: